 Becoming (or Hiring) a Technical Writer

-*** Society for Technical Communications (STC).
-Major organization with many local chapters and helpful online special interest groups, or SIGs, on instructional design, usability, technical editing, and other topics).
-You may work toward or apply to be a Certified Professional in Technical Communication (CPTC).
-The top organization for technical writers..
+Society for Technical Communications (STC).
+The top organization for technical writers, with many local chapters and helpful online special interest groups, or SIGs, on instructional design, usability, technical editing, and other topics.
+STC members communicate about technical or specialized topics, such as computer applications, medical procedures, or environmental regulations.
+They communicate by using technology, such as Web pages, help files, or social media sites.
+And they provide instructions for products and services.
+You may work toward or apply to be a Certified Professional in Technical Communication (CPTC). .

 • Association of Teachers of Technical Writing (ATTW)